Sports Pioneer and Soccer Player Madiha Naz Jakhro Reflects on Why Play is Just as Important as Work

 “I am part of a community where girls traditionally live lives defined by boundaries.
 Now my aim is to encourage more generations of amazing children.
 I need to empower every girl in my community.”
 Today’s dreamer is Madiha Naz Jakhro, Pakistan’s FIFA World Cup representative and a trailblazer for girls’ right to play sports in her country.
 While maintaining an incredibly successful football career, she also founded the Al-Mehran Women Academy in Thatta, Pakistan.
 She hopes to pioneer a culture where sports are inculcated in women at a young age, and the academy is a stepping stone towards that.
 She’s also the head coach at Right to Play, an organization that emphasizes the importance of sports and play in childhood development.
 Read her take on why playing sports is about more than just the game!

-Your own journey in sports has been very successful, representing Pakistan in the FIFA World Cup in Qatar.
+Tell us your story.
+Your journey in sports has been very successful, representing Pakistan in the FIFA World Cup in Qatar.
 How did you start playing football, and when did you decide it was what you wanted to pursue as a career?

 Yes, it was very successful for me because I am from a rural area where girls are not educated.
 It was a big success for me, even in my district.
 I got the title as the first women representative of Pakistan in FIFA world cup Qatar.
 Most professional football players start playing the sport at a young age, often in organized youth leagues or through informal games with friends and family.
 They develop their skills and passion for the game over years of practice and competition.
 Many players have a strong interest in football from childhood, and their dedication and talent lead them to pursue it more seriously as they get older.
 The decision to pursue football as a career typically occurs in the late teens or early twenties.
 At this stage, talented players may receive offers from college or university football programs, which can be a significant stepping stone toward a professional career or explore opportunities in other football leagues around the world.
 Ultimately, the decision to pursue a football career is a combination of talent, dedication, opportunities, and personal passion for the sport.
 It often involves a significant commitment to training, competition, and overcoming challenges along the way.